Outlier-robust sparse/low-rank least-squares regression and robust matrix completion: Contributions and related work

 We are also inspired by the findings of \cite{2018bellec:lecue:tsybakov} regarding Slope regularization in sparse linear regression.
 This paper goes beyond the \emph{exact} sparse setting presenting sharp \emph{oracle inequalities} for the Lasso and Slope estimators.
-It is shown for the first time in \cite{2018bellec:lecue:tsybakov} that, in the Gaussian setting, Lasso indeed satisfies an oracle inequality with the \emph{subgaussian} rate (see item (c) in Section \ref{s:intro}).
+It is shown for the first time in \cite{2018bellec:lecue:tsybakov} that Lasso indeed satisfies an oracle inequality with the \emph{subgaussian} rate (see item (c) in Section \ref{s:intro}).
 It is also shown that Lasso and Slope can be tuned \emph{independently} of $\delta$ assuming subgaussian data with noise independent of features.
-In that setting, however, we argue that the rate is not exactly subgaussian.
-Although not the main objective of this paper, our new concentration inequality for the Multiplier Process (see Theorem \ref{thm:mult:process} in the Supplemental Material) imply oracle inequalities for the Lasso and Slope with $\delta$-independent tuning and with the optimal subgaussian rate.
-This is valid even when the noise may depend on the features.
+Although not the main objective of this paper, our new concentration inequality for the Multiplier Process (see Theorem \ref{thm:mult:process} in the Supplemental Material) imply oracle inequalities for the Lasso and Slope with $\delta$-independent tuning and with the optimal subgaussian rate when the noise may depend on the features.
 These oracle inequalities are presented in detail in Section \ref{ss:oracle:inequalities} of the Supplemental Material.

 The proof of Theorem \ref{thm:robust:MC} for noisy robust matrix completion has connections with \cite{2012negahban:wainwright, 2017klopp:lounici:tsybakov}.
 These papers, however, invoke a \emph{two-sided} concentration inequality for bounded processes.
 One noticeable difference in our proof is that we use a \emph{one-sided} tail inequality by Bousquet in order to derive a sufficient lower bound.
 This lower bound readily suggests a cone in the augmented space $\mdR^p\times\re^n$ at which a restricted eigenvalue condition (RE) is satisfied for the augmented design $ \frM(\bfB;\btheta):=\frX(\bfB)+\sqrt{n}\btheta. $ In the setting with no corruption ($\btheta\equiv0$), our argument requires a RE condition in a strictly \emph{smaller} cone than in \cite{2012negahban:wainwright}.